-- The best candidates are invited for an interview and a written test.
+- The candidates having accrued scores above thresholds determined in advance by the Selection Board are invited for an interview and a written test.
 The questions are established by the members of the Selection Committee before the screening of the applications, and as a general rule, are presented to all the candidates interviewed. - The Selection Committee may draft a list of the most suitable candidates and present it to the Appointing Authority of the EPPO, who makes the final decision. - The result of the selection procedure is communicated to all the candidates. - Especially for Contract Agents, the EPPO makes use of the EPSO reserve lists, when required.